Ashna8378/Employee_management_system_with_Opensearch/approach_paper.md

 - Using a Python script to insert 100,000 records into the database.
 - Implementing authentication to ensure secure access.
 - Creating a web interface for CRUD operations.
-- Using Express.js as the backend for handling API requests and interacting with OpenSearch.
+- Using Express.js as the backend to handle API requests and interact with OpenSearch.

 #### **Pros:**
 - Lightweight and easy to manage with Podman.
-- Works well for local development and testing.
+- Suitable for local development and testing.
 - Provides better control over deployment.

 #### **Cons:**